SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 The last group of settings you can configure pertain to the usage of a Hystrix collapser.

-Just like for all other Hystrix settings, there are four types of settings and levels of precedence that are followed and applied by the framework:
+Just like for all other Hystrix settings, there are four levels of precedence that are followed and applied by the framework:

 1. `Fixed global collapser settings` - these are defaults for all Hystrix collapsers.
 These settings will be used if nothing else is specified.
 1. `Configured global collapser settings` - these are defaults specified in configuration files that override the fixed values above and apply to all Hystrix collapsers.